korningf/aegis-vault/README.md

 Now chances are we have an ssh key already if this is a virtual machine.

-But this doesn't mean the  private key is present on the local machine.
+But this doesn't mean the rsa private key is present on the local machine.

-We want to configure ssh such that all private keys live in the vault.
+We want to configure ssh such that all rsa private keys live in the vault.

 .
 Note AWS EC2 machines have authorized_key public key and not a key-pair.